 3. Jurisdiction of Fisheries: While within their sovereign waters, countries can dictate who fishes and what they catch, beyond 200 nautical waters from shore of any nation is classified as international waters.
 While there are agreements that bind nations to fisheries limits, in many areas there are few, if any, actual enforcement measures in place.

-The result of this is a combination of factors—a giant area filled with swimming hundred dollar bills that poses little threat of legal ramification for breaking agreements—produces a free for all.
+The result is a combination of factors—a giant area filled with swimming hundred dollar bills that poses little threat of legal ramification for breaking agreements—produces a free for all.
 Efforts to enforce compliance with catch and size limits have been made at port cities where vessels offload their catch, but even this can be hindered.
 Beyond lack of resources to enforce fisheries regulations in many parts of the world, vessels often do the old bait and switch—processing the fish at sea and then labeling the fillets something that costs more than what it truly is.
 The old barracuda to grouper trick… Enjoy your sandwich.

 Add to these levels of difficulty the very ominous threat that is posed by factory ships.
 Some nations send entire fleets of commercial fishing vessels that are supported by factory ships capable of processing and shipping catch without ever going to land.
 These fleets—equipped with the latest and greatest in technology—can (read: have and continue to) devastate fisheries with cold, ruthless efficiency.